From:Android Authority By:Team AA

 Our general battery test uses a combination of the above three dedicated tests and extrapolates run time based on “general” usage.
 Of course, your mileage may vary, but because the test is identical on each device, it gives a good indication of how well each phone handles a variety of tasks.
 As you can probably tell from the results above, different devices excel at different tasks, so this test is designed to provide an “all-rounder” rating.

 In the general usage test, the results were a lot closer.
 The Xiaomi Mi 5 ultimately came out on top with 7 and a quarter hours, with the HUAWEI Mate 9 hot on its tail with just over 7 hours.
-But considering the Mate 9 has a 33 percent larger battery than the Mi 5, the Mi 5’s dominance in this category is even more impressive.
+But considering the HUAWEI Mate 9 has a 33 percent larger battery than the Mi 5, the Mi 5’s dominance in this category is even more impressive.

 Third place went to the Axon 7, followed by a cluster of devices with very similar run times: the HTC 10, OnePlus 3T and the Moto Z Force Droid.
 The weakest performer was the Galaxy S7 Edge with 4 and a quarter hours.

 While it’s interesting to know how each device performs on an even playing field, the fact of the matter is that all batteries aren’t created equal.
-Some devices have larger batteries, some have faster charging tech and some have better software optimizations for prolonging battery life.
+Some devices have larger batteries, some have faster charging tech and some have better software optimisations for prolonging battery life.
 So, given the tests we ran on each device and the combined results, which Android smartphone has the best all-round battery in 2016?